Seolgye-Dokhak's Verilog Master Season 1 (A Career Leap for Digital Design Engineers Completed with Practical Coding Test Problems)

 • You will be able to fully equip yourself with the skills required for the next step, the advanced course (Season 2).
 (Scheduled to open early next year)

-Design Self-Study exists for "those who learn and grow in digital design on their own."
+Design Self-Study exists for "people who learn digital design on their own and grow."
 If you felt that Verilog was difficult, please start with this course.
 We are designers who have proven ourselves through our skills, and you can grow that way too.
 Thank you for reading this far.

-I look forward to seeing you all in the industry.
+I look forward to seeing you all again in the industry.

-๐ŸŽ We are giving away discount coupons to members of the Self-Study Design community! ๐Ÿฅฐ
+๐ŸŽ We are giving out discount coupons to members of the Design Self-Study Community! ๐Ÿฅฐ

-Join the Design Self-Study community and get a discount coupon!
-Sign-up Link (Click)
+Join the Design Self-Study community and receive a discount coupon!
+Join Link (Click)

 Recommended for